exercism/java/exercises/practice/bank-account/.approaches/synchronized-statements/content.md

 }
 ```

-This is the same as using a synchronized method.
+This is the same as using a [synchronized method][approach-synchronized-methods], which requires a lock on the same `this` object to run the method.
 For example:

 ```java